-The camp has 88 tent spaces, five cabins
+The camp has 88 standard sites, two hiker/biker sites, five cabins

 , one dump station, two restrooms and two showers.
 Utility campsites are not available at the park.
 The upper camping loop (sites 43-88) are pull-through sites and are better suited for RVs of up to 40 feet.
 All campsites are first come, first served.